sevenb/pub/README.md

 # Install #

-To install it right away for all UNIX users (Linux, OS X, etc.), copy and paste on terminal:
+To install it right away for MAC users, copy and paste on terminal:

 ```